Stanley-Wang910/trading-fours/README.md

 This project is a robust Spotify Recommendation Engine that takes a playlist or a track as input.
 It uses a random forest classification model to predict overarching track or playlist genre.
 This model was trained on over 200,000 songs and 20 genres.
 The recommendation engine then utilizes the spotipy library and the Spotify Web API to retrieve individual track attributes, and creates a vector representative of the playlist/track within a ~45 dimensional space.
 This vector is compared against an immense dataset of diverse songs in both genre and audio features and is then assigned a cosine similarity, which is finally used to determine the best recommendations for the given playlist/track.

+## Features Coming Soon

+1. Stylized Front End Integration (Flask, React)
+2. User authorization flow directly handled through Web Spotify API so that anybody with a Spotify Account can try getting recommendations
+3. Diverse handling of new custom datasets to recommend songs, pulled from the unique playlists that Spotify's curates for the user, enabling even more accurate recommendations

 ## Contact

     Email: wangstanley910@gmail.com